takuya/play-radiko/readme.md

 ###### for raspbian users

-This radiko.py force to use Audio Jack. if you want to use hdmi , change source like this
+This radiko.py force to use Audio Jack. if you want to use HDMI for playing  , Change Source like this

 ```
 omxplayer -o local # audio jack <- radiko.py
 omxplayer -o hdmi  # hdmi
-omxplauer -o auto  # raspi defautl
+omxplauer -o auto  # raspi default
 ```